ritikmathpal/Titanic-survivor-prediction/README.md

 # Titanic-survivor-prediction
-Building a logistic regressing model to classify survivor on various features.
+Building a logistic regressing model to predict if a given  passenger will survive based on various factors.